 12 Holiday Eating Tips

 The holiday season primarily revolves around enjoying wonderful meals with family, friends, and loved ones.
 Many of us have a favourite dish that we look forward to each and every year.
-It could the sweet potatoes with marshmallows, the turkey swimming in gravy, or the gingerbread cookies.
+It could sweet potatoes with marshmallows, turkey swimming in gravy or all those desserts.
 Unfortunately one thing is very common: with the excess consumption of these foods, holiday eating often leads to gaining unwanted weight.
 So, we have rounded up some holiday eating tips to help get you prepared.

 Studies have shown that an average individual will consume 3,000 to 4,500 calories in one single holiday meal.
 This amounts to more than double the amount of calories that we generally need in an entire day.

 Here are 12 tips from the nutrition and weight loss experts at Herbal Magic: